netscaler/ansible-collection-netscaleradc/README.md

 * `tests.` Contains the test suite for the modules.
 It requires some extra dependencies than the plain modules in order to run.

-* `samples.` Contains some sample playbooks that combine more than one modules together to achieve a desired configuration.
+* `sample_playbook.` Contains some sample playbooks that combine more than one modules together to achieve a desired configuration.
 Examples of the modules' usage are also contained in the EXAMPLES section of the modules themselves.

 * `htmldoc.` Contains the html documentation for each module.